userdive/agent.js/docs/vwo-plugin.md

 And experiment ID and variation ID can gather from global variables.
 `getVariation` push a task to this queue at intervals of configured millisecond.
 The task will try gather these variables and send event once if get it.
-In case of able to send event , this function will not push task.
+In case of able to send event, this function will not push task.

 **Usage**